 With this tool, you can generate color schemes that are inspired by the photographs uploaded by the users on 500px.

-All you need to do is to search the photographs using keywords, and Palettr will return with the search results, and which you can then, view the photographs along with the color schemes that they have inspired.
+All you need to do is to search the photographs using keywords, and Palettr will return with the search results, and you can then, view the photographs along with the color schemes that they have inspired.

 This tool will let you generate color schemes by clicking and adding the color on the screen browser, with each generated color having options for saving the color in various formats of your choice such as PNG, JPEG, and even PDF.